brson/multirust/README.md

 * Installation of multirust over an existing installation of Rust or vice versa will cause brokenness.
 Uninstall the other first.
 This should be fixable in the future.
-* The beta release channel doesn't actually exist yet.
+* The beta and stable release channel don't actually exist yet.
 * multirust always installs the latest nightlies of Cargo.
 After Rust implements combined installation each revision of Rust will be paired with a specific revision of Cargo.